-Mold is everywhere around us and it is important to see the signs as soon as they show up.
+Mold is everywhere around us and it is important to see the signs of mold as soon as they show up.
 Whether it’s in the laundry room, your attic, or garage, mold only needs a few conditions to flourish: the right temperature (around 70*F), moisture, and a ‘food source’, such as the nutrients found in organic materials.

 Your bathroom is a great environment for mold growth, due to the high humidity caused by the shower and sometimes the lack of a window.
 The orange mold in your bathroom is just one of the few types of mold you may find.
 Another common type of mold you may find in your bathroom is the black mold, such as Stachybotrys chartarum.